gousiosg/homepage/_posts/2012-06-03-On-Tools-Soft-Eng-Research.md

 categories: Research MSR Tools
 ---

-On the first weekend of July, I was at the Mining Software Repositories (MSR) 2012 conference.
+On the first weekend of June, I was at the Mining Software Repositories (MSR) 2012 conference.
 For those not familiar with MSR, it is a venue where software engineering meets information extraction and data mining.
 Researchers present the tools and methods that they applied on software repositories (source code